Visitor Mode Phase 2 Guidelines

 OB Preparation before arriving on the Mountain

-ESO strongly encourages all users to prepare their OBs in advance to the arrival at the Observatory, without being under time pressure or fatigue after intercontinental travel.
-To do this, please follow the instructions given in the P2PP Page for installation of P2PP in your local computer and the additional indications in the P2PP User Manual.
+ESO strongly encourages all users to prepare their OBs in advance to the arrival at the Paranal Observatory using the web interface p2.
+Exceptions are VIMOS and GRAVITY users.
+For those cases, please follow the instructions given in the P2PP Page for installation of P2PP in your local computer and the additional indications in the P2PP User Manual.

-Please notice that the scheduling containers should NOT BE USED for preparation of visitor mode OBs, because the Visitor Mode Observing Tool (vOT), used to execute the observations at the telescope on Paranal, will ignore them.
+Please notice that the scheduling containers can NOT BE USED for preparation of Visitor Mode OBs, because the Visitor Mode Observing Tool (vOT), used to execute the observations at the telescope on Paranal, will ignore them.

-Please contact the ESO User Support Department if you need assistance on P2PP installation or if you have any questions on the remote preparation of your OBs not specifically related to your observing programme.
+Please contact the ESO User Support Department if you need general assistance with p2, on the P2PP installation, or if you have any questions on the preparation of your OBs not specifically related to your observing programme.

 Whom To Contact For Help

-Investigators assigned Visitor Mode time should contact the appropriate telescope team:
+Investigators assigned (designated) Visitor Mode time should contact the appropriate telescope team:

 All investigators assigned Service Mode time should contact the ESO User Support Department in all matters regarding Phase 2.